ietf-wg-acme/acme/draft-ietf-acme.md

 "\<Zi[0:32]\>.\<Zi[32:64]\>.acme.invalid", the corresponding generated certificate is presented.

-The response to the DVSNI challenge simply acknowledges that the client is ready to fulfill this challenge.
+The response to the TLS SNI challenge simply acknowledges that the client is ready to fulfill this challenge.

 type (required, string):
-: The string "dvsni"
+: The string "tls-sni-00"

 token (required, string):
 : The "token" value from the authorized key object in the challenge.